The Loraine Lab has two locations at the Research Campus in Kannapolis:

 - You can buy 10-ride bus passes for CCX and CKRider local buses at the Transit Center at a discount.
 Bus passes do not expire.

 Students who show their school identification card at the Transit Center can get a special permit that lets you ride for half the cost.

 All buses have a bike rack on the front of the bus.
 To date, we have never heard of anyone not being able to take their bike with them on the bus.
 So if you live far from the Lynx Station, we recommend you considering getting a bike to make your commute more healthful and refreshing.
 (But make sure you get a helmet.
 You only have one head.)

 Use Trak It, the CKRider bus system real-time GPS bus tracker, to see routes, scheduled stops, and location of buses.

 Transportation – electric vehicle (EV)

-Starting summer of 2018, we are renting electric vehicles from the University for students and staff to take to and from Kannapolis.
-However, to use this option, you need a North Carolina Driver’s license.
-And of course, you need to know how to drive!
+Starting summer of 2018, we are renting electric vehicles from the University for students to take to and from Kannapolis.
+To use this option, you need a North Carolina Driver’s license.
 Typically, we have at least one student coming to Kannapolis who is able to drive.
 EV trips are scheduled to fit the drivers’ course and work schedules.